Do I Really Need A Basement?July 3, 2013

 This can be a really tricky question to answer, especially depending on where you live.
 In some areas, even having a basement can be a tricky prospect.
 However, if you’re looking for a home, whether you’re looking to buy or to build, the time will come up whether having one is something you need, something you want, or something you can live without.
 Then, if it’s something you do want, the question becomes an unfinished or finished basement?
 When making that decision, here are some things to consider:

 A basement is a great way to store things inside the home but outside of the main living areas.
 Things you rarely use such as Christmas decorations, seasonal wardrobes and even things purchased in bulk such as canned groceries, paper towels or toilet paper can be easily stored and accessed as needed.

-– A basement can be a liability because of dampness and cold.
-This means having a basement could actually cause you to have higher utility bills and things stored in your basement could be affected by the dampness and the chill.
+An unfinished basement can be a liability because of dampness and cold.
+This means having a basement could actually cause you to have higher utility bills and things stored there could be affected by the dampness and the chill.

 A basement does have good points and it has bad points.
-You’ll want to weigh the decision carefully before making the final decision on whether you need a basement or not.
-Keep in mind if you buy a home with an unfinished basement and have it finished, not only will you gain the benefits of the extra rooms but you’ll also be increasing the value of your home.
+You’ll want to weigh the decision carefully before making the final decision on whether you need one or not.
+Keep in mind if you buy a home with one that is unfinished and have it finished, not only will you gain the benefits of the extra rooms but you’ll also be increasing the value of your home.
 That alone could be worth making the investment in having a basement.